History MAStudy level: Postgraduate

 Why you should study this course

-- The course has been designed to use the past to prepare students for the future.
-Through a range of historical specialisms, taught using a diversity of innovative assessments and teaching methods, this course helps prepare students for the professional graduate job market.
-It provides historical context for modern societies and cultures.
+The course has been designed to use the past to prepare you for the future.
+Through a range of historical specialisms, taught using a diversity of teaching methods and innovative forms of assessment (including blogs, emulations and video presentations), this MA prepares you for the graduate job market.

 - The interdisciplinary and innovative approach of the course to teaching and assessment provides transferable skills – skills that are valued by employers across the public and private sectors.